ziutek/mymysql/README.md

 using *panic()* exceptions, thus the probability of bugs in Go code or an unhandled internal errors should be very small.
 Unfortunately I'm not a MySQL protocol expert, so bugs in the protocol handling are possible.

+The package includes an extensive set of automated tests that ensure that any code changes during development will not break the package itself.

 ## Differences betwen version 0.2 and 0.3.3